The Pyrenees Husky is a type of hybrid dog from the parent breeds of the Great Pyrenees and the Husky.

 The price of Pyrenees Husky puppies varies depending on their health condition and whether they have seen the veterinarian or not.

-Those who have seen the vet and received a clear bill of health can cost approximately US $300 to US $600.
+Those who have seen the vet and received a clean bill of health can cost approximately US $300 to US $600.

 This means that they have received their first shots and were dewormed already.
 Some also go into their new homes with puppy packs included.